Opus sectile: Byzantine Empire

 Although the technique died in Rome with the decline of the Empire, it continued to be used prominently in Byzantine churches, primarily in floor designs.

+Persia

+The technique, known as Mo'araq in Persian, was used extensively by the Timurids, Qara Qoyunlu and Aq Qoyunlu dynasties in the 14th-15th century.

 Medieval Italy

 From Byzantium it was eventually brought back to Sicily and the Italian mainland, in the 12th century as the Cosmatesque style, concentrating on geometric patterns.

 It is featured at the basilica San Miniato al Monte that overlooks Florence.

 Italian Renaissance

-There was a major revival from the Italian Renaissance (14th–17th century) in the form of pietra dura work, although this normally consists of much smaller compositions and it was used on furniture, mainly.
+There was a major revival from the Italian Renaissance (14th–17th century) in the form of pietra dura work, although this normally consists of much smaller compositions and it was mainly used on furniture.

 Intarsia

 Architectural work from later periods tends to be called intarsia.

 19th-century England

 In England, the technique was revived in the late 19th century by artists working in the Arts and Crafts movement.
 Charles Hardgrave, whose designs were executed by James Powell & Sons at the Whitefriars Glass Works, was a noted designer in this technique.